 Almost 72% of the world is covered by water, and it seems a waste not to explore it.
-Out of your depth in the ocean?
-Champion freediver, William Trubridge, who holds 18 World Records and was the first person to break the 100m barrier unassisted, shares his top tips for aqua adventurers.
+Champion freediver, William Trubridge, who holds eighteen World Records and was the first person to break the 100m barrier unassisted, shares his top tips for first-time freedivers.

 On the freediving courses that I run the most common mistake I see people make is hyperventilating.
 People believe that breathing more quickly or deeply will allow them to store more oxygen in their body, but this is not the case at all.
 It’s more important to be completely relaxed in the preparatory phase, breathing naturally with the diaphragm, just as you would if you were sleeping or reading.
 The last breath, before you go under, should be a full one but you still need to focus on relaxation in order to ensure you are completely filling your thorax.
 And definitely don’t let any air out during the dive!

 #2 Do Practice

 I was freediving to 15m by the time I was eight years old, competing with my older brother to see who could bring back a stone or handful of sand from the deepest depth.
 To say we ‘learnt’ to freedive is generous, as we didn’t have a clue what we were doing.
 We had to use our boat’s depth sounder to verify exactly how deep we were going.
 If you want to hold your breath longer, put in the practice in a swimming pool or the ocean, with another person for safety.
 I also do ‘dry training’.
 There is a lot we can do on land to help you perform better underwater, from strength training with a TRX trainer to yoga and dry exhale breath holds.